-- The properties they choose to adapt for the LEGO Adaptation Games and toys also skew towards PG-13 rated titles.
+- The properties that LEGO chooses to adapt for the LEGO Adaptation Games and toys tend to skew towards PG-13 rated titles.
 Star Wars and Harry Potter are initially PG material (with the later, darker ones being PG-13) but we also have the Burton/Schumacher Batman films (all PG-13), the Pirates of the Caribbean films (likewise) and the Indiana Jones series (first two are PG, but only because PG-13 didn't exist, and Temple Of Doom was partially responsible for its creation).

 - While not a big deal back in the 1960s when they were made, post-modernism pretty much guarantees that these bad boys won't be seeing a revival: Meet the Ding-a-Lings!